Obi Wan Kenobi Vs Darth Vader: Their Three Encounters

 The duel was measured—two old warriors circling each other one last time.
 Obi-Wan offered no desperation, only acceptance.
 As the battle reached its end, he glimpsed young Luke Skywalker watching from across the hangar and made a fateful choice.

-Lowering his blade, he allowed Vader to strike him down.
+Lowering his blade, he allowed Vader to strike him down with his lightsaber.
 His body vanished, becoming one with the Force.
 It was not defeat, but transcendence—an act that would echo across generations.

 Darth Vader vs Obi Wan: Skills and Force Abilities